maizzle/maizzle.com/content/resources.md

 ## Presets

 - [tailwindcss-preset-email](https://github.com/maizzle/tailwindcss-preset-email) - a Tailwind CSS config preset that changes some utility classes to use values that are better supported in email clients.
-It also includes all of the plugins above.
+It also includes all of the plugins above and is used by default in Maizzle.